mars0i/pasta/README.md

 <p><b>s-snipes</b> (purple wing shapes) use a social learning or
 cultural transmission strategy known as success bias.
-A newborn s-snipe examines nearby snipes and copies the current mushroom size preference of whatever nearby snipe has the most energy.
+A newborn s-snipe examines nearby snipes and copies the current mushroom size preference of whichever nearby snipe has the most energy.
 If there are no snipes that are sufficiently near (see the parameter list below), the s-snipe tries again on the next time step.
 Once an s-snipe adopts a preference, the preference never changes.
 The direction in which an s-snipe points&mdash;how far up or down it is tilted&mdash;indicates the degree of the snipe's preference for large or small mushrooms.</p>

-<p><b>Colors:</b> Snipes' energy levels are reflected in their
+<p><b>Colors and energy:</b> Snipes' energy levels are reflected in their
 brightness, with greater brightness indicating more energy.
 (This effect can be subtle.)
 The two mushroom colors in each environment indicate nutritiousness/poisonousness: Darker colors indicate